dustinlyons/nixos-config/README.md

 > [!NOTE]
 > Currently, you need to set the user password on first boot.
 When you see the login screen, `Ctrl-Alt-F2` gives you another shell where you can login as root and run `passwd <user>`. `Ctrl-Alt-F7` gets back to the login screen.

-> [!WARNING]
-> Running these commands will reformat your entire drive to the ext4 filesystem.
+This assumes you have your own private Nix repository that holds age-encrypted files.
 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#secrets
 ```
+> [!WARNING]
+> Running these commands will reformat your entire drive to the ext4 filesystem.
 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install
 ```